Only the Young (Taylor Swift song): Background and release

 In an interview with Chris Willman of Variety, Swift revealed that she held back "Only the Young" from being included on her seventh studio album Lover (2019).
-She also revealed that the song is both co-written and co-produced with Joel Little, who worked with Swift on four songs for the album including "Miss Americana & the Heartbreak Prince", from which the title of the documentary comes, Swift further said that the song is not intended to be single, but a song for her 2020 Netflix documentary, Miss Americana.
+She also revealed that the song is both co-written and co-produced with Joel Little, who worked with Swift on four songs for the album including "Miss Americana & the Heartbreak Prince", from which the title of the documentary comes, Swift further said that the song is not intended to be a single, but a song for her 2020 Netflix documentary, Miss Americana.
 Little added the song was the last he and Swift worked on during a week in New York City, following "The Man" and "Me!", and that his two daughters contributed backing vocals to the song.
-Swift released "Only the Young" on January 31, 2020, as a promotional single.
+Swift released "Only the Young" on January 31, 2020, as a promotional single with an accompanying lyric video.
 She wrote the song after the 2018 United States elections.
 Prior to the elections, Swift broke her political silence by endorsing two Democrats: Congressman Jim Cooper for re-election to the House of Representatives, and former Tennessee governor Phil Bredesen for the Senate.
 Swift also criticized the voting record of Bredesen's opponent Republican Marsha Blackburn.

 It was hard to see so many people feel like they had canvassed and done everything and tried so hard.
 I saw a lot of young people's hopes dashed.
 And I found that to be particularly tragic, because young people are the people who feel the worst effects of gun violence, and student loans and trying to figure out how to start their lives and how to pay their bills, and climate change, and are we going to war – all these horrific situations that we find ourselves facing right now.